ShunHidaka/shifted-MINRES-method/README.md

 * C compiler (tested only GCC)
 * BLAS (tested Reference-BLAS and Open BLAS)
 * LAPACK

-Note: The software is developed WSL2(Ubuntu)
+Note: This software is developed and tested WSL2(Ubuntu)

 ## How to use
 This softere provided two-type solver